 - Developing recovery plans for any schedule or cost variance;

-- Approving and reviewing all work assignments, all commitments and documents related to the control account.
+- Approving and reviewing all work assignments, all commitments, and documents related to the control account.

 To reinforce the argument of how important a control account manager is, the next section describes just a handful of the obligatory measurements used in EVM.
-There are formulas CAMs use to track progress along the production, and they range from the basic ones used on smaller projects, to more complex and detailed ones required for large-scale projects.
+There are formulas CAMs use to track progress along with the production, and they range from the basic ones used on smaller projects, to more complex and detailed ones required for large-scale projects.

 Now let’s take a look at the basic calculations the CAM needs to make to accurately track your production progress.